dexie/dexie-website/cloud/docs/cli.md

 | realmId   | string | Only export data in given realmId |
 | table     | string | Only export data in given table   |

-Note: Re-importing export files is always possibleto do, no matter if they are partial or not, as the import command is additive only, except for objects that are explicitely set to null.
+Note: Re-importing export files is always possible to do, no matter if they are partial or not, as the import command is additive only, except for objects that are explicitly set to null.

 For example, if you only want to update roles, use: